ynput/ayon-documentation/website/docs/addon_applications_admin.md

 Web actions let you launch applications directly through the AYON web server.
 You can find these actions in the [details panel](artist_details_panel.md).

-The application addon handles the logic for web actions.Currently, there are no specific settings for web actions.
+The application addon handles the logic for web actions.
+Currently, there are no specific settings for web actions.

-Web actions are generated from your application's definitions in your production or development bundles, depending on the developer mode setting, and they adhere to your application’s filter settings.
+The application web actions are generated from your application's definitions in your production or development bundles, depending on the developer mode setting, and they adhere to your application’s filter settings.

 ## Applications Addon Settings